Modeso/ModesoActionOverlay-Android/README.md

 ## Credits

-ModesoQuestionnaire-Android is owned and maintained by [Modeso](http://modeso.ch).
+ModesoActionOverlay-Android is owned and maintained by [Modeso](http://modeso.ch).
 You can follow them on Twitter at [@modeso_ch](https://twitter.com/modeso_ch) for project updates and releases.

 ## License

-ModesoQuestionnaire-Android is released under the MIT license.
+ ModesoActionOverlay-Android is released under the MIT license.
 See LICENSE for details.